 - Lack of education in cancer prevention, risk factors and treatment

 - Financial affordability

 For example, CHDI assists researchers in learning how to evaluate the needs of the communities in which they want to work.
 It also works with local clinics, hospitals and other health organization to help underserved communities raise awareness of cancer prevention strategies and access to cancer care.
-By working together to lower cancer incidence and death rates, physicians and scientists at the Cancer Health Disparities Institute and the University of Arizona Cancer Center will ultimately save lives that would otherwise be lost to cancer.
+By working together to lower cancer incidence and death rates, physicians and scientists at the Cancer Health Disparities Program and the University of Arizona Cancer Center will ultimately save lives that would otherwise be lost to cancer.

 Welcome CHDI Assistant Director Francine C. Gachupin, PhD!